Preoperative Skin Preparation

 Apply a final antiseptic paint coat and allow to fully dry before draping.

-Key Pitfalls to Avoid
+Key Pitfalls

 Rushing the preparation to save time — inadequate contact time renders the antiseptic ineffective.